lidzial/Ds2025/Exercise10.md

     Skew:                           1.263   Prob(JB):                    2.49e-215
     Kurtosis:                      10.135   Cond.
 No.                     2.19e+03
     ==============================================================================

     Notes:
     [1] Standard Errors assume that the covariance matrix of the errors is correctly specified.
     [2] The condition number is large, 2.19e+03.
 This might indicate that there are strong multicollinearity or other numerical problems.

 What do the above results mean?
 Write down the model and interpret it.

 Discuss model accuracy.

+Model:

+price_twd_msq=45.85−0.0073×dist_to_mrt_m

+Each extra meter from the MRT lowers the price per m² by 0.0073 TWD.

+Key Results:

+R² = 0.454: Distance explains ~45% of price variation.

+P-values < 0.001: Both coefficients are statistically significant.

+F-statistic = 342.2: Model is significant overall.

+Durbin-Watson = 2.15: No autocorrelation in residuals.

+Normality tests: Residuals are skewed and heavy-tailed.

+Condition number = 2190: Possible numerical issues (but not due to multicollinearity in this case).

+Conclusion:
+This simple model shows a clear, significant negative relationship between distance to MRT and housing price.
+Accuracy is moderate; more predictors would improve performance.

 ## Model diagnostics

 ### 4 Diagnostic plots

 ```python
 fig = plt.figure(figsize=(12, 10))